ck2136/reproducible_research/readme.md

 What is git?
 ------------

 Git is a version control tool.
-Most of us have exposure to a simpler version control tool known as Dropbox, OneDrive, and/or Google Drive.
-Git is basically a sup-ed up version control tool that isn't easy to understand as a newbie.
-This document is here to help everyone get a good grasp of what is git and why we use it :)
+Most of us have exposure to a graphical version control tool known as Dropbox, OneDrive, and/or Google Drive.
+Git is a basic command line version control tool that allows people that write code to track changes.
+This document is here to help everyone get a good grasp of what is git and why we use it :) For a more detailed account, check the [wiki](https://en.wikipedia.org/wiki/Git)

 The purpose of using git
 ------------------------